1,233 solar installations registered with the Clean Energy Regulator · ranked top 50% in Queensland · data current as at 2026-06-15

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

-Postcode 4275 ranks 213th in Queensland for solar installations — in the middle tier of 449 postcodes tracked by the Clean Energy Regulator across the state.
-88 new systems were installed in the past 12 months, a 16% increase on the previous year — steady growth consistent with continued community uptake.
+Postcode 4275 ranks 212th in Queensland for solar installations — in the middle tier of 449 postcodes tracked by the Clean Energy Regulator across the state.
+Growth has been strong, with 93 new systems installed in the past 12 months — a 21% increase on the previous year, making Postcode 4275 one of Queensland's faster-growing solar postcodes.